 Nilavembu is contraindicated in bleeding disorders, hypotension, pregnancy as well as male and female sterility.

 Chandanam / Sandana / Ingam / Santalum album, is cooling, anti-inflammatory, antiviral, hypotensive, antibacterial and antifebrile.
-Traditionally it is used to treat fever, infection of the urinary tract, inflammation, low immunity, liver and gallbladder complaints.
+Traditionally it is used to treat fever, infection of the urinary tract, inflammation, low immunity, the liver and gallbladder complaints.

 Vetiver / Cuscus / Vetiveria zizanioides / Andropogon muricatus / Ushira / Khas / Khus Khus Grass, has cooling / refrigerant, febrifuge, diaphoretic, stimulant, stomachic and emmenagogue action.
 It is excellent in curing fever due to its cooling nature.
-It is effective in fevers that cause shivering, body ache and swelling.
+It is effective in the fever that cause shivering, body ache and swelling.

 Vilamichu ver / Karu Ver / Kuriveru / Vettiveru / Plectranthus Vettiveroides, is fibrous and strongly aromatic roots similar to Khus Khus grass.
-It is used traditionally for fever, intrinsic hemorrhage, burning of liver, swelling of hands and feet, head-ache, dysentery and eye pain, vomiting, and giddiness.
+It is used traditionally for fever, intrinsic hemorrhage, burning of the liver, swelling of hands and feet, head-ache, dysentery and eye pain, vomiting, and giddiness.
 It has antibacterial and cooling properties.

 Parpata / Parpaatakam/ Mollugo cerviana, is stomachic, aperient, febrifuge, antiseptic, antibacterial, blood purifier and emmenagogue.

-Chukku / Sunthi, is gastric and intestine tonic, digestive, hot, dry, carminative, stimulant, stomachic, anti–inflammatory, antispasmodic, expectorant, circulatory stimulant and diaphoretic.
+Chukku / Sunthi, is gastric and intestine Tonic, digestive, hot, dry, carminative, stimulant, stomachic, anti–inflammatory, antispasmodic, expectorant, circulatory stimulant and diaphoretic.
 It increases bioavailability of other drugs.

 Milaku / Piper nigrum, is carminative and bioavailability enhancer.
 It is used in fevers, dyspepsia, flatulence, indigestion, and as mucous membrane and gastro-intestinal stimulant.